jh871/Console-Finances/README.md

 * number of months in the array
 * total sum of all financial data
 * the average change in profit/loss between months
-* the date that had the biggest increase in profit
+* the date with the greatest increase in profit
-* the date with the biggest decrease in profit
+* the date with the  greatest losses in profit
-For the increase and decrease, I went with the highest and lowest numbers in the set.
+    * For the increase and decrease, I used the change in profit between months.

 ## Installation
 The financial analysis can be run by accessing the console in a browser.